 Hello!
 My name is Nalani Coleman and I am a second-year Biochemistry major.
-I was born and raised in San Diego, CA. This is my first semester as a CHEM 200/202 SI Leader!
-Last year, I attended SI to get help with my chemistry (100 and 200) and calculus (150 and 151) classes.
+I was born and raised in San Diego, CA. This is my second semester as a CHEM 200/202 SI Leader!
+I attended SI to get help with my chemistry (100 and 200) and calculus (150 and 151) classes.
 Designating time for SI Sessions in my schedule helped me to consistently stop and take time out of the week to spend on that specific class.
 The more time I spent exposing myself to the material, the better prepared I felt.
 I am a firm believer that time, practice and persistence are keys to success!
 SI Sessions helped me understand concepts better by being able to talk and think them out.
 Applying those concepts to problems helped make difficult classes manageable.
 I wanted to become an SI Leader because SI helped me tremendously and I wanted to be part of a team that helps others the way others have helped me.
 I plan on having sessions that are fun, productive, and prepare you for a successful semester of chemistry!
-I love live music, fashion, walking my dog, anything aquatic, and breakfast foods!
+I love live music, fashion, my dog, anything aquatic, and food!
 I’m excited for the new semester and hope to see you all at one of my sessions! 🙂

 Hi everyone, I’m Megan!
 I’m currently having a mid-college crisis so I don’t know my major anymore.
 This is going to be my 4th semester as an SI Leader for CHEM 200/202, meaning my 5th time attending the class!
 Since I am an incoming junior, this means I’ve never had a semester at SDSU without CHEM 200/202!
 (Apparently, I just love it that much…?? :/) I definitely love dogs, Disney, puns, fun socks, and camping more!
 (I hope those interests convince you that my life doesn’t revolve around CHEM 200/202 like it seems..!)
 In all seriousness though, CHEM 200/202, with the help of any of our wonderful SI Leaders, can be fun and so much less stressful than the class is known to be.
 I hope to see you all at my sessions this semester so I can share with you some cool games, good tips & helpful tricks to help you all do as well as possible!